TECH INFO

 The very unique 2nd fogging-developers play a very big part in the dr5 process.
 The 2nd development stage contrary to what has been published by several "photographic experts", is likely the most critical in the reversal process.
 The mixture used determines the final image.
 It can affect; sharpness, detail, tonal range, contrast, color-tone, DMAX and several other factors in conjunction with the 1st development and the procedure as a whole.

-BOTTOM LINE: The reversal process requires precise processing control.
-There are several ways to go about it.
-There is only one dr5.
-We feel we have stumbled on quite possibly the best photographic process enhancement for existing B&W films in many years. dr5 was created mostly on know how, photographic skill and part luck.
+The reversal B&W-process requires precise processing control.
+There are several ways to go about it, There is only one dr5. dr5 is quite possibly the best photographic process enhancement for existing B&W films in many years. dr5 created on know how, allot of photographic skill and a little bit of luck.

 CLAYTON F76-NEG DEVELOPER @ 1:14